Note: I focus on cross-country skiing, snowshoeing and skating in this article.

 La Poubelle du Ski

 8278 St-Laurent, Near metro Jarry.
 Call 514-384-3582 or 514-384-1315 for opening hours. http://www.poubelleduski.ca/ They sell used and new skis and skates and possibly snowshoes.
-They are known for their low prices.
 You can rent skis and skates for the whole season and then either return them or buy them minus the cost of the rental.

 Dépôt du plein air

-http://www.lechainon.org/.
-Sells many old hockey skates and other second hand items.
+Various locations. https://www.renaissancequebec.ca/ Sells many old hockey skates, skis and other second hand items.
 Winter coats, scarves etc.

 Kijiji, Craig’s List, Les Pac